 Becker’s Hospital Review found that since COVID-19, cancer screenings in the U.S. have decreased by 80%, and pediatric vaccinations have decreased by 60%.
 (1)

 Healthcare IT systems can help address such gaps in care by using automated campaigns to deploy reminders to complete preventive care recommendations.
 For instance, a clinic could use a platform with an automated email notification system to remind a patient to schedule their vaccination, enroll in a patient portal, or to educate them on virtual care options.
 These types of tools can drive patient experience and help people take care of their health, even beyond COVID-19.

-For most of healthcare’s existence, the industry has been focused on delivering and maintaining care.
-However, it’s now becoming crucial for healthcare organizations to expand their focus to targeting, acquiring, engaging and retaining patients.
+For most of the healthcare’s existence, the industry has been focused on delivering and maintaining care.
+However, it’s now becoming crucial for healthcare organizations to expand their focus to targeting, acquiring, engaging, and retaining patients.
 Comprehensive healthcare technology is a driving force in helping organizations adapt to this new era of care coordination and competition.